Quick Take

 They are often seen feeding along the edges of fields and on quiet roadsides in the late spring.
 These birds are typically quiet, but do sing from low trees or bushes.

-They have rusty caps, brightly striped heads, and bold white throats, which contrasts with the wide black collar around their necks.
+They have rusty caps, brightly striped heads, and bold white throats, which contrast with the wide black collar around their necks.
 Although they are mostly quiet, their songs and calls are quite loud; unlike a similar species, the chestnut-capped brush finch.

 Spotted Towhee

-The spotted towhee is a large, striking bird that inhabits sun-filled thickets in western regions of North America.
+The spotted towhee (Pipilo maculatus) is a large, striking bird that inhabits sun-filled thickets in western regions of North America.
 Males have black backs with white spotting and stripes, while females are a grayish-brown color.

 Eastern Towhee

-Eastern towhees are the largest of the genus, and they inhabit the eastern regions of North America, as their name suggests.
+Eastern towhees (Pipilo erythrophthalmus) are the largest of the genus, and they inhabit the eastern regions of North America, as their name suggests.
 They are black and reddish-brown in color, with striking white marks covering their bodies.

 Canyon Towhee